Estrada shuts down struggling Mariners as Toronto rolls 5-1

+SEATTLE (AP) - The Seattle Mariners can't seem to get their struggling bats back in a groove and end their freefall in the AL playoff picture.

-SEATTLE (AP) - Marco Estrada baffled Seattle's struggling bats with his mix of offspeed pitches, taking a no-hitter into the seventh inning and leading the Toronto Blue Jays to a 5-1 win over the Mariners on Saturday night.
+Toronto's Marco Estrada became the latest to leave Seattle's batters baffled, using his mix of offspeed pitches to take a no-hitter into the seventh inning of the Blue Jays' 5-1 win over the Mariners on Saturday night.

 Estrada (5-8) was masterful with his changeup, keeping the Mariners guessing all night.
 He didn't give up a hit until Mitch Haniger's one-out double just inside third base in the seventh inning.
 It was just Seattle's second baserunner after Nelson Cruz walked leading off the second inning.